The Beast of the yEast

 Savory Hand Pie from Ten Ten Pie (171 Cumberland Avenue, Portland)

-Rising Tide // Hardshore Distilling // Maine Mead Works
+Rising Tide Brewing // Hardshore Distilling // Honeymaker Mead

 For our first stop, we will be visiting Rising Tide Brewing Co.
 The name of Rising Tide Brewing Company, inspired by the famous quote, “A rising tide lifts all boats,” encapsulates the collaborative spirit of the craft beer industry.
 This husband and wife owned brewery was founded near Allagash in 2010, and moved to the now-bustling East Bayside neighborhood in 2012.
 They have experienced tremendous growth with the popularity of their core beers like Zephyr and Maine Island Trail Ale.
 After remodeling and expanding their tasting room, they saw on-site revenue increase by 50 percent.
 They have expanded yet again, now with a dedicated space for experimental beers brewed with wild yeast and souring bacteria, more space in their existing 5,500 square foot production floor, and an area for private events in a community room.

 Next up, we’ll visit Hardshore Distilling.
 Established in 2016, this distillery founded by former New York finance manager Jordan Milne produces high-quality gins, including seasonal and special editions.
 The distillery is currently focused on producing Hardshore Original Gin, its flagship product.
 The unique recipe was developed over a period of four years and includes locally grown fresh rosemary and mint, which are unconventional in gin.
 Recently they were honored as the Best Craft Gin Distillery in 2017 in a nationwide competition sponsored by USA Today.